thoherr/EuroPiMorse/morse.md

 Therefore, the range of our CV is between 3.25 V, which is roughly Eb3 (311 Hz) and 5.0 V, which is roughly C5 (1047 Hz), with a default of 4.333 V, which is roughly E4 (659 Hz).

+## Enhancements / Ideas

+* Make texts editable (i.a. add new entries, delete entries and edit entries; editor would could enter charaters by knobs like the UI of NetFlix or older car navigation systems)
+* Input to change morsed text (via *ain* ?)
+* Input to start and stop sequence (this could be done already by patching the mandatory clock signal)